 In 2014, the annual employer pass program was discontinued by TransLink.
 This changed the way those transit users pay for transit.
 The other major change was the official roll-out of the Compass Card in late 2015.
-Figure 3-13 illustrates the shift from 2015 to 2016 in terms of transit fares.
+Figure 3-13 illustrates the shifts from 2014 to 2017 in terms of transit fares.
 The payment options are grouped into the following categories: Cash/FareSavers, Monthly FarePass, Annual Pass, Compass Card, and U-Pass.
-In January 2016, both FareSavers and Monthly FarePasses were discontinued.
-The Compass Card payment method has replaced the FareSaver payment method.
-Additionally, users paying with cash decreased by over a third as a result of the Compass Card rollout.
+In January 2016, both FareSavers and Monthly FarePass were discontinued.
+The Compass Card payment method has replaced the FareSavers payment method.
+As seen in the figure, transit payment by cash and credit transactions have reduced by 4%, while payment through use of the Compass Card Add Value saw an increase of 4%.

-Figure 3-13: Transit Payment Methods (2014 to 2016)
+Figure 3-13: Transit Payment Methods (2014 to 2017)